chinenual/synergize/docs/dx2syn.md

 ## Motivation

-As one of the most popular digital synthesizers of all times, there are thousands of DX7 voices available on the internet.
+As one of the most popular digital synthesizers of all time, there are thousands of DX7 voices available online.
 The DX7 and Synergy share some common characteristics and sounds developed for the DX7 can be translated to similar sounds on the Synergy.
 The converter hopes to make some of those DX7 voices available on the Synergy, or